Updated: Nov 28

-Animation is tough to nail down because of the variety of styles and mediums you can go choose.
-When first meeting with a new client, we usually ask a series of questions to understand their video needs and goals.
-These typically include 'what is the length you are thinking' and 'who is your target audience?'
+When first meeting with a new client, we usually ask a series of questions to understand their animated video needs and goals.
+These typically include:

 It's a lot to consider, and our goal here is to keep it simple and provide a basic understanding of what you can expect when looking at budgeting for a typical ~1:30 animated explainer video.

 Some studios go by a 'per-second' pricing model, ranging from $50 - $500 per second depending on the quality of the studio and their animation.
 We typically don't price this way for explainer videos because not every second of animation is as equally difficult and time consuming to create.
-Instead, this per-second model we find works best for simpler or more constant types of animation like the example below:
+However, we will use this per-second model for simpler or more constant types of animation where the complexity remains at the same level throughout the video.

 So what do we charge for animation?